cometbft/cometbft/spec/abci/abci++_basic_concepts.md

   This has a negative impact on liveness, i.e., if vote extensions repeatedly cannot be verified by correct validators, the consensus algorithm may not be able to finalize a block even if sufficiently many (+2/3) validators send precommit votes for that block.
-Thus, `VerifyVoteExtension` should be used with special care.
+Thus, `VerifyVoteExtension` should be implemented with special care.
   As a general rule, an Application that detects an invalid vote extension SHOULD accept it in `VerifyVoteExtensionResponse` and ignore it in its own logic.
-CometBFT calls it when a process receives a precommit message with a (possibly empty) vote extension.
+CometBFT calls it when a process receives a precommit message with a (possibly empty) vote extension, for the current height.
   The logic in `VerifyVoteExtension` MUST be deterministic.

 - [**FinalizeBlock:**](./abci++_methods.md#finalizeblock) It delivers a decided block to the